jcarlos-prieto/niliBOX/resources/API.md

 <tr><td>QByteArrayView</td><td>Binary</td></tr>
 </table>

 The *Binary* Javascript type is an opaque type used to represent an array of bytes.
 This type is not a Javascript *Array buffer* but a reference to an array of bytes in the C++ context.
 The *Box API* provides functions to convert this type to an actual *Array buffer* and also to make some basic handling.
-The reson to use this opaque type instead of a standard *Array buffer* is to minimize the transfer of data between the C++ and JAvascript contexts.
+The reason to use this opaque type instead of a standard *Array buffer* is to minimize the transfer of data between the C++ and JAvascript contexts.

 ### Audio subsystem
 The audio subsystem handles the audio devices.<br>